Mary Rhose Dapol

-Mary Rhose Dapol (born December 1, 2000) is a Filipino volleyball player.
-She is currently playing for the Lady Altas in the NCAA.
+Mary Rhose Dapol (born December 1, 2000) is a Filipino professional volleyball player.
+She is currently playing for the Akari Chargers in the Premier Volleyball League (PVL).

 Career

 Collegiate

 Dapol played for the Lady Stags of the San Sebastian College – Recoletos in the National Collegiate Athletic Association (NCAA).

-After a year playing for the Lady Stags, she decided to transferred in University of Perpetual Help System Dalta and played for the Perpetual Lady Altas.
+After a year playing for the Lady Stags, she decided to transfer to University of Perpetual Help System Dalta and played for the Perpetual Lady Altas.

+Club

+Dapol first joined the Premier Volleyball League (PVL) through the Foton Tornadoes and played for them in the 2023 Invitational Conference under a special guest license.

+She later played for the Bacoor City Strikers in the Maharlika Pilipinas Volleyball Association (MPVA) helping the team win the 2023 inaugural championship.

+Despite the institution of the PVL draft in July 2024, Dapol was signed directly by Chery Tiggo Crossovers in June 2024 bypassing the inaugural draft having already played for Foton.
+She stayed with the Crossovers until the club's disbandment in December 2025.

+Dapol went to the Maldives to play for Laamu Maabaidhoo of the Raajje Super League, helping the club win the inaugural season held in early January 2026.

+Shortly after, Dapol returned to the PVL and joined the Akari Chargers.